 This was a heartfelt reaction by a leading English exponent of the game of tiddlywinks at his loss to an American.

-Tiddlywinks was one of the many games that came in a Classicat Christmas times such as this from Amazon.
+Tiddlywinks was one of the many games that came in a Classic Games Compendium at Christmas.
 There were coloured counters and folded boards from which you could play amongst others; snakes and ladders, ludo, draughts, totopoly, lotto and of course tiddlywinks.

 The game involves flipping your coloured counter called a ‘wink’ with a slightly bigger counter called a ‘squidger’ or ‘shooter’ into a plastic cup.
 It seemed a very simple, quiet and non-violent game which only got a bit dangerous if one of your winks flew upwardly mobile into one of your opponent’s eyes.